qwang819/qwang819.github.io/_pages/about.md

   </p>
 </details>

-**10. Decoding Employers’ Remote Work Preference with Large Language Models**
+**10. Decoding Employers’ Remote Work Preference With Large Language Models**
 with <a href="https://jboehnke.com/" style="color: #2A5DB0;">Jörn Boehnke</a>, <a href="https://freeman.scholars.harvard.edu/" style="color: #2A5DB0;">Richard Freeman</a>, <a href="https://yangyou1.weebly.com/" style="color: #2A5DB0;">Yang You</a>, and Boao Zhan
 *Draft Coming Soon*
 <details style="margin-top: -0.5rem; margin-bottom: 1rem;">